Attributes & tags

 To view or edit the attributes and tags already defined for a project, navigate to Data > Data Manager > Attributes & Tags.

-A tag can be edited or deleted using the icons on the relevant table row.
+Attributes can be edited, converted or deleted using the icons on the relevant table row.

 In order to store data against a user or device profile, the attribute or tag must be created first by pressing the Create tag button.

-Set the name, data type and choose whether the new key should be used as a User Profile or Device attribute, or remain as a regular tag.
+Set the name, data type and choose whether the new key should be used as a User Profile or Device attribute.
+If none of those options are selected, a tag will be created.

 Data type | Value format |